Major in Communication

 Effective for the class of 2025, all undergraduate students will have to complete a capstone experience in their junior or senior year, through which they can integrate knowledge and skills developed in the major and learn to think independently with the tools of the discipline.
 For the Communication major, this requirement may be met in one of the following three ways:

 a.
-Honors thesis with a COMM faculty advisor in autumn, winter, and spring senior year earning 15 units of elective credit toward major requirements.
+Honors thesis with a COMM faculty advisor in autumn, winter, and spring of senior year earning 15 units of elective credit toward major requirements.

 With approval from the DUS, an honors thesis in one of the following interdisciplinary programs may also fulfill the COMM capstone requirement: Arts; Comparative Studies in Race and Ethnicity; Democracy, Development, and the Rule of Law (CDDRL); Education; Ethics in Society; Feminist, Gender, and Sexuality Studies; International Security Studies (CISAC); Science, Technology, and Society (STS).
 To receive approval, students should submit their honors thesis proposal to the Student Services Manager.

 b.
-Department of Communication’s capstone Seminar:
+Department of Communication’s capstone seminar:

 COMM 100C: Social Media Cultures.
 During the past decade, social media platforms have transformed many areas of social life, from news to labor markets, retail, activism, fandom, arts, and romance.
 Many distinct cultural and political niches have emerged across social media platforms, often becoming vibrant sites of connection and conflict.
 In this course, students will use a communication toolkit of theories and methods to analyze social media cultures.
 Students will conduct their own qualitative study of a social media culture and analyze its social, economic, and political implications.
 5 units, letter grade, C- or above required to complete capstone requirement.